-Printable gratitude journal prompts can help children and adults create the habit of noticing the blessings in life and find acceptance and gratitude for what is–so they can feel greater joy and happiness.
-(First published October 7, 2019; this post is updated and republished to improve the content.)
+Printable gratitude journal prompts can help children and adults cultivate the habit of noticing the blessings in life, as well as acceptance and gratitude for what is, allowing them to feel greater joy and happiness.

-If gratitude is the cure, this printable list of gratitude journal prompts can help remind us of everything we have to be grateful for–so that we can feel greater joy, happiness, and abundance every day.
+If gratitude is the cure, this printable list of gratitude journal prompts can help remind us of everything we have to be grateful for, allowing us to experience greater joy, happiness, and abundance every day.
 Use this list of printable gratitude journal prompt ideas to help children from preschoolers to teens learn how to practice gratitude for life!
-Feel free to use it with the “I Am Thankful for” gratitude printable for kids and adults.

-Children don’t need to read or write to use the gratitude prompts on this list–all you need to do is ask them!
-That’s why this printable list of gratitude prompts also makes excellent dinner conversation starters–especially at a fall harvest feast and the Thanksgiving Dinner Table. 😉
+Children don’t need to read or write to use the gratitude prompts on this list.
+All you need to do is ask them!
+That’s why this printable list of gratitude prompts also makes excellent dinner conversation starters, especially at a fall harvest feast or the Thanksgiving Dinner Table.

 What is Gratitude?